The co-Hopfian property of surface braid groups: Abstract

 \section{Abstract}

-When both $g$ and $n$ are integers at least two, we give a description of any injective homomorphism from a finite index subgroup of the pure braid group with $n$ strands on a closed orientable surface of genus $g$, into the pure braid group.
-As a consequence, we show that any finite index subgroup of the pure braid group is co-Hopfian.
+Let $g$ and $n$ be integers at least 2, and let $G$ be the pure braid group with $n$ strands on a closed orientable surface of genus $g$.
+We describe any injective homomorphism from a finite index subgroup of $G$ into $G$.
+As a consequence, we show that any finite index subgroup of $G$ is co-Hopfian.